Spool knitting: History

 Knitting spools are the oldest members of the knitting loom family, with a history dating back over 400 years.
 The earliest recorded reference to the use of a frame for knitting is in 1535 in Strasbourg in a legal decision about the proper guild for sock knitters.
 It has been speculated by some 3D printing hobbyists that the so-called Roman dodecahedra might have been used as glove knitting devices, dating to c.
-1st–5th century CE, however, this hypothesis has little support from the academic community and is not supported by the available historical evidence.
+1st–5th century CE.
 Lucets are essentially two-prong knitting frames.

 Spools sold as "knitting nancys" sometimes had a figure painted or printed on them, thus resembling a wooden doll.
 Homemade knitting spools are sometimes made by placing a peg-like object, such as a nail, into a hard solid object, such as a block of wood (or a traditional wooden spool).

 Beginning in the latter half of the 20th century, various small looms (usually plastic) using the same peg-knitting technique as knitting spools have been made.
 Some are larger than knitting spools, and can knit larger items.
 Some are straight, and make flat items such as blankets or scarfs, and some are round for making socks, hats, or other similar items.
 If the thread is not wrapped around in a helix, but back-and-forth, leaving two pegs with a space between that no yarn crosses, a flat sheet can be made on a round frame.

 10th-century lucet spool from northern France.